FAQ for CCHS Network One World Registry “CCHS NOW Registry” Natural History Study

 2. What is a Natural History Study?

-A natural history study is a study designed to track the course of a medical condition or disease over time.
-A medical natural history study includes people who have a specific medical condition or disease and those who are at risk of developing the medical condition or disease.
+A natural history study is a study designed to track the course of a disease over time and includes people who have a specific medical condition or disease and those who are at risk of developing such.
 This method of research explores the disease in a comprehensive way and identifies demographic, genetic, environmental, and other variables that correlate with the disease and its outcomes.
-Natural history studies have many potential uses such as patient care, best practice developments and clinical trial recruitment.
+Natural history studies have many potential uses such as patient care best practice developments and clinical trial recruitment.

 A longitudinal study is a research method in which data is gathered for the same subjects repeatedly over a period of time.
 Longitudinal research projects can extend over years or even decades.

 The Principal Investigator is the research group leader or, the person with the primary responsibility for the design and conduct of the research project or study.
-Sarah Yang, PhD, Melinda Riccitelli, PhD, and Vandana Dole.
-PhD are sharing responsibility duties for the CCHS NOW Registry.
-If you have questions at any time about this Registry please contact them at firstname.lastname@example.org
+Vandana Dole PhD (PI), Linda Dokas, PhD (Archivist), and Melinda Riccitelli, PhD (System Administrator) are sharing responsibility duties for the CCHS NOW Registry.
+If you have questions at any time about this Registry, please contact them at firstname.lastname@example.org

-12. What is the purpose of the CCHS NOW Patient Registry?
+10. What is the purpose of the CCHS NOW Registry?

 One of the most important purposes of the CCHS NOW Registry is to bring the CCHS community together and collect data which could be used to create therapeutics and improve the quality of life for patients.
 Some other goals of the CCHS NOW Registry are to: